gigiucles/AE544ProjectUcles/README.md

     * It shows a smooth, continuous rotation, effectively illustrating the absence of gimbal lock and the stability of quaternion representation.
     * This animation provides a clear visual confirmation of the theoretical advantages of using quaternions for attitude kinematics.
     ![attitude_animation_export_fast.gif](attitude_animation_export_fast.gif)

+## Disclaimer

+Please note that the code used to generate the animated GIF (`attitude_animation_export_fast.gif`) from the 3D animation is a separate script.
+Due to its longer execution time and the fact that it only needed to be run once to produce the GIF, it has not been included in this repository.
+The primary focus of this repository is to demonstrate the numerical simulation and comparison of attitude kinematics representations.